 University Of Maryland Medical Center Alcohol And Drug Abuse Program is an addiction treatment center located at 1001 West Pratt Street, 2nd Floor in the 21223 zip code in Baltimore, MD.

 It is operated by the State government.
-University Of Maryland Medical Center Alcohol And Drug Abuse Program provides administers naltrexone, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program include motivational interviewing, matrix model and DBT.
-University Of Maryland Medical Center Alcohol And Drug Abuse Program provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin services.
-It also provides residential heroin use treatment and inpatient treatment for heroin addiction and mental health diagnosis.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program include counseling for trauma victims, rational emotive behavioral therapy and motivational interviewing.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin treatment and intensive outpatient heroin treatment program.
+It also provides residential treatment for dual diagnosis and residential heroin addiction treatment.

 Here are the full facility listing details on University of Maryland Medical Center Alcohol and Drug Abuse Program in Baltimore, MD: